StarbeamOne/blog.starbeam.one/content/article/2022/10/November-2022-Status-Update.md

 https://github.com/StarbeamOne/home/issues/2

-This morning I deployed the storefront cover adjustment which allows artists to update the storefront cover after deployment.
+This morning, I deployed the storefront cover adjustment which allows artists to update the storefront cover after deployment.
 This seems like a "duh" in hindsight but as I created the system 3 years ago it was all meant to be immutable like the blockchain (and actual real-life publishing at that).
 That is, if you published a record album/CD cover and it had a mistake in it, well that mistake gets sent out (or you have to redo it).

-Since then I have cooled on this idea and it's back to your typical web application where if you made a mistake or want to change something, you can do this.
+Since then, I have cooled on this idea and it's back to your typical web application where if you made a mistake or want to change something, you can do this.
 Hence, this feature (and general direction).

 ### Up Next: More Artist Features + Improvements

-There are two outstanding tasks from this story.
-Issuance recalls and purchase recognitions
+There are two outstanding tasks from this story: issuance recalls and purchase recognitions.

 1. **Recall issuances**: In the case of new artists especially, we want to provide a way of being able to recall (destroy) and issuance, allow the artist to modify/correct it, and then re-issue.
 2. **Purchase Recognition**.
 This is the final task but it's also a bigger one as it introduces a CRM (customer relationship management) into the system.
 Basically, when a purchase is made, [we want to provide the artist with the opportunity to thank the purchaser](https://github.com/StarbeamOne/home/issues/6).
 Since I have access to all the information at present, I have been personally thanking each and every purchase that has occurred on the system (and will continue to do so until this feature is complete! 😁).
 However, once this feature is done, artists will be passed on the baton to thank purchasers directly.